 As a result, when she left the Philippines and began to set up the Plan Cañar Field Office, she was determined that it would be set up without the dozens (or hundreds) of staff that were typical for Plan offices in those days.
 Plan Cañar would have just a few, mostly senior staff, plus a driver.
 This meant that, because there were virtually no staff to manage projects, community members managed project implementation with, for example in the case of the water system in San Rafael, the support of government.
 (In San Rafael, that was IEOS and me!)

-So, I think that putting the community in the driver’s seat wasn’t necessarily the point.
-It seemed that Annuska mainly was determined to avoid staff headaches, so created a “low-staff” model.
+So, I think that putting the community in the driver’s seat wasn’t necessarily the point, at least in Annuska’s mind.
+It seemed that she mainly was determined to avoid staff headaches, so created a “low-staff” model.
 What we ended up calling “empowerment” – communities leading their own development, as was their human right – was a by-product of having low numbers of staff.
 Not that simple, obviously, but that’s how it felt.

 As a Peace-Corps Volunteer in Cañar, years before I arrived in SARO, what Annuska was doing seemed to work pretty well to me, but I had no sense of the audacity of this way of working, from Plan’s perspective.
 It was only when I got to know Plan, in Tuluá, that I gained a clear perspective, and began to see what a revolution Annuska had begun.
 Plan Tuluá was pretty typical, with around a hundred staff, including dozens of “Social Promoters” that did much of the project work.
 With, of course, lots of involvement of local community members, and it worked very well, but it was quite different from what Annuska was doing.
 At its best, Plan Tuluá was very empowering, but Plan Cañar was very, very different.